-Even if you only have a few days to explore the Galapagos, there’s no reason you can’t make the most of it.
-If you carefully choose what to do, where to eat, and where to stay, those few days of memories will be guaranteed to last a lifetime.
+Even if you only have a few days or a week in the Galapagos, there's no reason you can't make the most of it.
+If you carefully choose what to do, which beaches to visit, what & where to eat, and where to stay, the memories will last a lifetime.
 So come along.
-Let’s plan your trip.
+Let's plan your trip.

 How to Get There & Back